Dec 6, 2021

 Our first episode features Cirpo, Head of Developer Experience at DAZN Engineering and Lou, Product Manager at Gitpod.
 In a previous life, Lou worked with Cirpo as one of the founding figures in DevX at DAZN, they even wrote a blog post all about their values, focus, team structure, learnings and more.

-DevX Pod is avaliable wherever you get your podcasts!
+DevX Pod is available wherever you get your podcasts!

 Unlike more “external-facing” DevX content that is seen more often in the wild, this episode focused more on “internal-facing” DevX i.e. from the POV of an internal team (also known sometimes as platform/tooling/infrastructure teams) where improving developer experience was the full-time responsibility.